Verena at the Glen in Glen Allen, VA

 • pro The structure needs repairs overall and a thorough cleaning inside and out.

-• pro The distance from family is too far for some residents.
+• pro The community is too expensive.

 Review